Fulbright Summer Institute: The Extended Classroom

 The Fulbright Student Institute is rooted in a philosophy of experiential education that blends community resources with thought-provoking academic work.
 New York State becomes the classroom as university residential living, excursions, and interactions with campus and local communities contribute insight into U.S. culture.

 On arrival students begin an intensive three day exploration of New York City (NYC).
-Their destinations include the Settlement House, representing the world of 19th century European immigrants, ethnically diverse neighborhoods from Little India to Harlem, the 5 Pointz graffiti project, the National Museum of the American Indian, an AIDS service center, and a Broadway show.
-Instructors and staff use this initial time for everyone to become acquainted and comfortable while introducing them to basic course themes.
+Their destinations include the Tenement Museum, a historical tour of Greenwich Village, the 9/11 Memorial site, the opportunity to visit various museums, and a Broadway show.
+Instructors and staff use this initial time for everyone to become acquainted and comfortable while introducing them to basic course themes of diversity.

 In NYC students receive their research project assignments, selecting a topic from a grid of 25 research subjects based on pairings of five Unites States institutions (religion, business, sports, education, and health) and five diversity concepts (race, gender, immigration, socio-economic class, and sexual orientation).
 Guided by basic principles of ethnographic research and participant observation, they use their daily experience to gather information while having fun (e.g. taking notes, photos, conversing with locals, reflecting with one another).